 ) reviews and updates the Company’s principles for corporate governance on an annual basis.
 This report is included in the Company’s annual report.

 1. Implementation and reporting on corporate governance

-The Board of Directors must ensure that the company implements sound corporate goveranance.
+The board of directors must ensure that the company implements sound corporate governance.

-The Board of Directors must provide a report on the company's corporate governance in the Directors' Report or in a document that is referred to in the Directors' Report.
-The report on the company's corporate governance must cover every section of the code of practice.
-If the company does not fully comply with this code of practice, the company must provide and explanation of the reason for the deviation and what alternative solution it has selected.
+The board of directors must provide a report on the company’s corporate governance in the directors' report or in a document that is referred to in the directors' report.
+The report on the company’s corporate governance must cover every section of the Code of Practice.
+If the company does not fully comply with the Code of Practice, the company must provide an explanation of the reason for the deviation and what solution it has selected.

 The individual recommendations in the Code are discussed below.
-The Code and its recommendations are available on the NCGB website at www.nues.no.
+The Code and its recommendations are available on the NCGB website, https://nues.no/.
 To a large extent AKVA group’s principles correspond to the Code.
-Possible deviations from the Code are discussed under the relevant sections below, and any deviation is accounted for and any alternative practice adopted by the company explained.
+Possible deviations from the Code are discussed under the relevant sections below, and any deviation is accounted for and any alternative practice adopted by the Company explained.

 3. Equity and dividends